 Marbella - what to see here when coming for a weekend, a week or ... for life

-Marbella is one of those places in the world that for some reason arouse a lot of emotions.
-It has its loyal fans and those who think it is overrated and "sticks up".
+Marbella is one of those places in the world that, for some reason, arouse a lot of emotions among them.
+It has its loyal fans and those who think it is highly overrated and "turns its nose".

 Marbella - sun, sea, microclimate

 Costa del Sol is known for its wonderful climate: warm and sunny "winters" are appreciated above all by the inhabitants of northern Europe, who often come here in October and stay until April, after which they return to their countries for the rest of the year, because in summer it gets too hot for them.
 Portals advertising “The Sun Coast”, because that is the translation of the name Costa del Sol, boast 320 days of sunshine a year.
 I have never counted them but if I ever get down to it, I will count the rainy and cloudy ones – it will be definitely less counting.

 Marbella, due to its location at the foot of the La Concha mountain which surrounds the city with rocky arms and protects it from rapid weather changes, also enjoys a specific microclimate that has a healing effect on many different diseases.

 Do you know what the name "Marbella" means?
 This word comes from pre-Romanesque times and was created from the combination of the words MA + AR = MAR, which means "a lot of water" and the words BILA / BILLA with the meaning "mountain".
 If you look at photos of Marbella taken by drones or from the sea, you will see exactly this: a mountain and a lot of water.

 Marbella is a lifestyle (until one would like to write "state of mind")